vitaly-t/pg-promise/README.md

 1. Acquires a new connection (detached chains only);
 2. Executes `BEGIN` command;
-3. Invokes your callback function with the connection object;
+3. Invokes your callback function (or generator) with the connection object;
 4. Executes `COMMIT`, if the callback resolves, or `ROLLBACK`, if the callback rejects;
 5. Releases the connection (detached chains only);
 6. Resolves with the callback result, if success; rejects with the reason, if failed.